RSIP-Vision/medio/README.md

 - `input_path`: *path-like*<br>
   Path for the data to be read (str or pathlib.Path object for example).
 It can be a file or a folder (in the case of a dicom series).
 It is the only required parameter.
   If the input path is a folder, it should contain a single dicom series.
+  If there is more than a single series, the optional parameter `series` can help.
 - Returns: *array, metadata*<br>
   array of type *numpy.ndarray* and metadata of type *medio.MetaData*.
 The first is a numpy array of the image, and the second is a metadata object of the image (see [MetaData](#metadata) class